raffelprama/paper-chatbot/README.md

    - Integrate monitoring tools (e.g., Langsmit) to track usage patterns, performance, and system health.

 4. **Additional Agents**
    - Expand the multi-agent system with specialized agents to handle new types of queries and workflows.
+Also improve the agent to can handel API or MCP from Educational Paper Repository (IEEE, ERIC, CORE, etc.)

 ## Performance Considerations